legiongis/crip/README.md

 ##Cane River Inventory Package

 The Cane River Inventory Package (CRIP) is an adaptation of the Heritage Inventory Package (HIP), which was originally developed for [Historic Places LA](http://www.historicplacesla.org).
 It is an app that functions on top of [Arches, v3.0](http://www.archesproject.org).
-The CRIP is the outcome of a project for the [Cane River National Heritage Area](http://www.canerivernha.org) to create an inventory of historic resources (and more!) in and around historic Natchitoches, LA.
+The CRIP is the outcome of a project for the [Cane River National Heritage Area](http://www.canerivernha.org) to create an inventory of historic resources (and more!) in and around historic Natchitoches, Louisiana (USA).
 The resulting implementation of the CRIP can be seen at work in the [Cane River Heritage Inventory & Map](http://crhim.canerivernha.org).

 Some of the changes made in the CRIP are as follows: